tiagoamaro/statting/README.md

     * `rake jobs:work`

 * Deployment instructions
-    * Remember to create a `config/initializer/secret_token.rb`, otherwise Rails will not initialize.
-        * Example: `Statting::Application.config.secret_key_base = 'myscretoken'`
+    * Remember to change your secret token (don't make it public).
+Change it in the `config/initializer/secret_token.rb` file

     * Useful scripts:
         * Start Rails: